 5. Tianjin - 15.2 million

 Tianjin lies in China's northern coastal region, and it has over 15 million residents.
 Tianjin developed as a trading center after the Grand Canal was opened in the era of the Sui Dynasty.
-The City particularly grew under the Qing Dynasty as well as the Republic of China, and it has served as a treaty port since 1860.
-Tianjin is also a gateway to Beijing, and European architecture represents its colonial history.
+The city saw particular growth under the Qing Dynasty as well as the Republic of China, and it has served as a treaty port since 1860.
+Tianjin is also a gateway to Beijing, and European architecture reflects its colonial history.
 The city's GDP in 2014 was 1.572 trillion yuan with the highest GDP per capita in the country at $17,126.

 4. Lagos - 16 million